unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, legendary_

-This cube is 3 inches across and radiates palpable magical energy.
+This cube is 3 inches across and radiates palpable tek energy.
 The six sides of the cube are each keyed to a different plane of existence, one of which is the Material Plane.
 The other sides are linked to planes determined by the GM.

 You can use an action to press one side of the cube to cast the _gate_ spell with it, opening a portal to the plane keyed to that side.
 Alternatively, if you use an action to press one side twice, you can cast the _plane shift_ spell (save DC 17) with the cube and transport the targets to the plane keyed to that side.

 The cube has 3 charges.
 Each use of the cube expends 1 charge.
 The cube regains 1d3 expended charges daily at dawn.

-### ion dagger of Venom
+### Ion Dagger of Reaper

 _Weapon (ion dagger), rare_

-You gain a +1 bonus to attack and damage rolls made with this magic weapon.
+You gain a +1 bonus to attack and damage rolls made with this tek weapon.

 You can use an action to cause thick, black poison to coat the blade.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
 That creature must succeed on a DC 15 Constitution saving throw or take 2d10 poison damage and become poisoned for 1 minute.
 The ion dagger can’t be used this way again until the next dawn.